rust-stuco/lectures/week2/slides.md

 println!("{}", r3);
 ```

-* The scope of a reference starts when it is intialized
+* The scope of a reference starts when it is initialized
 * The scope of a reference **ends at the last point it is used**
 * The specific term for reference scopes are _lifetimes_
-    * We'll talk about lifetimes in lecture 7!
+    * We'll talk about lifetimes in week 7!

 ---